shameleon/shameleon/README.md

 After swimming in 42's ```piscine``` for a month (sept-2022, Paris), I am actively participating and enjoying ```42-Paris``` life and ```peer-to-peer``` experience.

-I am interested in anything related to science, technologies and experimentation.
+I am interested in anything related to science and technologies.
-As I have a background in biotechnologies more specifically in [transcriptomics technologies](https://en.wikipedia.org/wiki/Transcriptomics_technologies).
-I also hold a Ph.D. in molecular and cellular biology and pursed a career as biomedical research scientist for many prestigious academic organizations (Howard Hughes Medical Institute, University of Pennsylvania, french CNRS and Pasteur Institute).
+I have a background in biotechnologies, and hold a Ph.D. in molecular and cellular biology.

 <!--